jscohen4/orca/README.md

 Run `adaptation-potential.py` to calculate the adaptation potential for each scenario.
 Results will appear in the file `data/adaptation-potential.csv`.

 ### Section 3.3 Clustering:
 `clustering.py` generates the scenario groupings for the high-potential, low-potential wet, and low-potential dry clusters.
-TEt file outputs appear in folder `data/scenario-clusters`
+The file outputs appear in folder `data/scenario-clusters`

 ### Section 3.4 part 1: Training: